 — Chapter Cafe-Bar (@chapter_eats) September 2, 2016

-An ambitious multi-artform centre which was founded by local artists over 40 years ago, and these days manages to mix hard-hitting drama and performance art with family shows, comedy and arty cinema.
-There’s also a fully stocked bar and restaurant on site, serving craft beers, seasonal produce and coffee-to-go served in plant-based cups.
+This ambitious multi-artform centre was founded by local artists over 40 years ago.
+Now it’s a mecca for laptop-carrying freelancers, men with trendy beards and yummy mummies.
+It houses a fully stocked bar and restaurant on site, serving craft beers, seasonal produce and coffee-to-go served in plant-based cups.

 And finally, in your home?

 Want an eco-friendly way to carry your own coffee from home?
 Surfers Against Sewage are selling these nifty reusable bamboo coffee cups for £12 each.
 The cups are created from the world’s fastest growing, most sustainable crop – naturally organic, naturally sterile bamboo fibre.
 They utilise a lower- energy, lower-CO2 emissions manufacturing process, and are BPA and phthalate free.
 Even better still, when you’re eventually done with one, you can simply crush it, soak it in hot water and bury it with your organic compost.
 The silicone lid and sleeve are made from bonded silica, and can be recycled with curb side recycling.

 Read more about Hugh’s coffee-cup campaign, here.
 Know anywhere else in Cardiff serving biodegradeable coffee cups?
 Let me know in the comments below.